brunomnsilva/JavaFXSmartGraph/README.md

 ```

 This will display the graph using the instantiated placement `strategy`.
-You can create your own by implementing the `SmartPlacementStrategy` *interface*.
+You can **create your own static placement strategies** by implementing the `SmartPlacementStrategy` *interface* (see included examples).

 ### Toggle automatic mode